Where your notes live

 Threat model

-We defend against: server compromise (someone steals the database), network adversaries (someone reads traffic between you and the server), lost or stolen device (with vault locked).
+Sync defends against: server compromise (someone steals the database), network adversaries (someone reads traffic between you and the server), and us — the server operator can't read your notes either.

 What the server sees and doesn't see